Money Saving Pages

 • Don’t take baths; shower instead.
 Showers use less water than baths unless you plan on taking a very long shower.

-• Don’t water your lawn as much.
+• Don’t water your lawn as much to lower your water bill.

 • Close your blinds and curtains on hot summer days to keep your home cooler.